leon1219/crowdsourcing-data/README.md

 ## Data Descriptions

-These data files are used to support the findings in the paper "Social Media Data for Sudden-onset Hazard Appraisal."
-(Lingyao Li, Michelle Bensi, Zihui Ma, Yu Wang, and Gregory Baecher).
+These data files are used to support the findings in the paper "Social media data appraisal following natural and anthropogenic hazards."
+(Lingyao Li, Michelle Bensi, Zihui Ma, and Gregory Baecher).

 Three recent hazard events were used as the basis for this study: (1) the Ridgecrest earthquake sequence of July 2019, (2) the Notre Dame Cathedral fire of April 2019, and (3) the New York City blackout of July 2019.